hachmannlab/chemml/docs/index.rst

 - ChemML wrapper:
    It is an interface for many of the libraries (including cheml) that supply methods for the representation, analysis, mining, and modeling of large-scale chemical data sets.
-   The wrapper is not just an interface for the cheml, but it is our main contribution to the broader dissemination of available methods/tools as they are.
+   The wrapper is not just an interface for the cheml library.
+It facilitates the broader dissemination of available methods/tools as they are but in a compatible environment.

 Installation and Dependencies:
 ++++++++++++++++++++++++++++++